Skip to main content

 Minidisk Cache

-Minidisk cache may provide performance and administrative benefits to VM/ESA systems.
+Minidisk cache may provide performance and administrative benefits to z/VM systems.
 The amount of data that exists is much larger than the amount of data that is frequently used.
 This tends to be true for systems as well as individual virtual machines.
 The concept of caching builds off this behavior by keeping the frequently referenced data where it can be efficiently accessed.
 For minidisk cache, CP uses real or expanded storage or both as a cache for data from virtual I/O. By default, both real and expanded storage are used.
 Accessing electronic storage is much more efficient than accessing DASD.

 The rest of this section is broken down into subsections.
 The first five provide background information on how minidisk cache works.
 The last subsections provide recommendations and guidelines for using minidisk cache more effectively.